Take care to grant your API keys with only the permissions needed for your use case, avoiding excess rights.

 selector parameter to request the chosen variations for all relevant campaigns at once.
 This usually requires some planning ahead.

-Let's take the Product Listing Page (PLP) of an eCommerce website as an example.
-This page type might typically have one or more promo banners at the top, a recommendations bar at the bottom, and potentially the marketer would also like to show some targeted overlays or notifications for relevant users.
+Let's take the Product Details Page (PDP) of an eCommerce website as an example.
+This page type might typically have one or more promo banners at the top, a recommendations bar below the fold, and potentially the marketer would also like to show some targeted overlays or notifications for relevant users.

 In such a case, we can define a pretty straightforward list of campaigns which the developer can implement once and the marketer will be able to dynamically control.
-Let's call them "PLP Top Banners", "PLP Bottom Recs", "PLP Overlays", and "PLP Notifications".
+Let's call them "PDP Top Banners", "PDP Recs", "PDP Overlays", and "PDP Notifications".

 Having a list of relevant campaign names by page type is neat.
 However, things may get a bit more complex if you're working with a Headless CMS platform.